Administrative Policy: Academic

 This policy shall include students participating in degree or certificate awarding programs within COGS.
 Students participating as part of a dual-degree program will also need to meet the enrollment requirements of any other college they are attending.

-- Enrollment Status refers to the amount of time a student spends engaged in coursework.
+- Enrollment Status refers to the amount of time a student spends engaged in COGS coursework.

-- Student Status, for the purpose of this policy, refers to the code assigned to a student account within Banner defining level of activity in each semester.
+- Student Status, for the purpose of this policy, refers to the code assigned to a student account within Banner defining level of course registration activity in each semester.

 D. Policy Statement

 - Graduate Students must be enrolled in at least one academic term every 2 years (fall, spring, summer) to be considered an active, degree seeking student in the College of Graduate Studies.
-The registrar determines enrollment status based on the number of credit hours attempted.
+The Office of the Registrar determines enrollment status based on the number of credit hours attempted.

-- “Full-Time” students are enrolled in nine (9) or more semester credits.
+- “Full-Time” students are enrolled in eight (8) or more semester credits.

-- “Three-Quarter Time” students are enrolled in six and a half (6.5) to eight and a half (8.5) semester credits.
+- “Three-Quarter Time” students are enrolled in at least six (6) semester credits.

-- “Half-Time” students are enrolled in four and a half (4.5) semester credits to six (6) semester credits.
+- “Half-Time” students are enrolled in at least four (4) semester credits.

-- “Less than Half-Time” students are enrolled in less than four and a half (4.5) credits.
+- “Less than Half-Time” students are enrolled in less than four (4) credits.